Interim Sexual Misconduct Policy and Procedures

 Sanctions: Punitive or educational measures put in place by the College in response to a determination that a respondent has violated this or another Wellesley College policy.
 Sanctions may include, but are not limited to: expulsion, termination, demotion, suspension, probation, reprimand, warning, restitution, education/counseling requirement; restrictions on participation in a program or activity; permanent No Contact Orders; permanent No Trespass Orders; loss of privileges; loss of leadership opportunities or positions; housing restriction; and/or restrictions on employment by the College.
 The determination of appropriate sanctions will include consideration of the nature and circumstances of the misconduct; the impact of the misconduct on the complainant, and/or on the College community; the disciplinary history of the respondent; and any other mitigating or aggravating circumstances.
 As with any Honor Code case, sanctions of suspension, dismissal, and expulsion will be noted on a student’s transcript.
 Actions that are agreed to by parties as a result of mediation or some other form of informal resolution are not considered sanctions.

 Supportive measures: Individualized services designed to restore or preserve equal access to Wellesley College’s education program or activity, offered to the complainant (or to the complainant and respondent if a formal complaint is filed), without cost, regardless of whether a formal complaint has been filed.
 Supportive measures may include, at the College’s discretion, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual interim No Contact Orders, interim No Trespass Orders, mutual restrictions on time and use of campus locations until the end of the process defined in this Policy, changes in work or housing locations, removal of contact information listed in the College Directory, interim removal or leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
+Supportive measures are available regardless of where conduct occurred or whether it occurred outside Wellesley programs and activities and whether a complaint is filed under this policy.
+Anyone seeking assistance securing supportive measures should contact the Director of Nondiscrimination Initiatives/Title IX Coordinator or a Confidential Resource Provider (below); note that a request for supportive measures made by a Confidential Resource Provider on behalf of a complainant shall not require the complainant to file a formal complaint under this Policy.
+Anyone seeking review of supportive measures should contact the Chair of the Dean’s Advisory Committee.
 Supportive measures may not unreasonably burden the other party.
 Wellesley College will generally maintain privacy regarding supportive measures, to the extent possible.
 Privacy may not be possible regarding supportive measures when, for example, it is necessary to share limited information in order to provide supportive measures.

 Speaking with another person, in an environment that feels safe, can be tremendously helpful to individuals who have experienced sexual misconduct or other forms of discrimination and harassment.
-Recognizing that some individuals may wish to share their experiences with another person without having those experiences reported to the Title IX office, Wellesley College has designated the following College resources “confidential.”
+Recognizing that some individuals may wish to share their experiences with another person without having those experiences reported to the Title IX office, Wellesley College has designated Confidential Resource Providers (“CRPs”), that can, upon request, provide services to complainants or respondents.

-The following resources are available to Wellesley College students in responding to sexual misconduct, while keeping the student’s experiences confidential:
+In addition, the following resources are available to Wellesley College students in responding to sexual misconduct, and are designated as confidential:

 - Health Service (781.283.2810).
 Located in Simpson, 1st Floor.